NeroYuki/osudroid-guide/README.md

 You can suggest changes via the website and you will be redirected to that page's editor.
 The editor should follow the Jekyll markdown format (see the cheatsheet [here](https://itopaloglu83.github.io/Jekyll-Markdown-Cheat-Sheet/)).
 After that if there is a big green button, just hit it until you have made a "Pull Request".
 And you are done!

 **Simplified terminology:**
-- Fork: your copy of the site (your edit will be there first, obviously i can just allow you to straight up edit the site lol)
+- Fork: your copy of the site (your edit will be there first, obviously I can't just allow you to straight up edit the site lol)
 - Pull Request: your request to change the page with your change

 ### For programmer with the know-how